The Count of Monte Cristo (Wildhorn musical): Act I

 Years pass and Dantès remains locked away, slowly losing all hope of returning home.
 Back in Marseille, Mondego has been trying to win Mercédès' heart, but in vain: in this moment of worry and anguish the only thing she wants to hear is some news about her fiancé and his imprisonment, wondering why the jailers and who arrested him haven't realized yet their mistake in not believing at Edmond's innocence ("Is there any news?").
 Realizing she would never betray Dantès knowing he is alive, he tells her that Dantès was killed in an accident ("Every Day a Little Death").

 One day, Dantès is awoken by strange noises.
 An old man suddenly breaks through the stone and raises through the floor of Dantès' cell.
 The old man introduces himself as Abbé Faria and explains that he had been tunneling his way to freedom, but accidentally chose the wrong direction and ended up in Dantès' cell.
 Faria requests Dantès' help in digging the tunnel and in return offers Dantès, who is illiterate, a proper education.
 Dantès agrees and the two prisoners begin digging, in the right direction, while Faria teaches Dantès mathematics, philosophy, military strategy, literature, economics, and hand-to-hand combat.
 The two men quickly form a friendship and share the stories of their lives before their imprisonment.
 Faria reveals he was once a priest and academic who served the immensely wealthy Count Chésele Spada, and was granted knowledge of where the Count had hidden away his fortune: on the remote island of Monte Cristo.
 Faria promises to share the treasure with Dantès in return for his assistance. ("Lessons Learned").

 The tunnel suddenly collapses, mortally wounding Faria.
 As he lays dying in Dantès' arms he grants Dantès the entire fortune on Monte Cristo.
 They share a dream they know will never come to pass: both of them free and surrounded by riches.
 Faria asks that Dantès forgive and forget, but Dantès can't bring himself to do so; he wants revenge. ("When We Are Kings").

 When the prison guards discover Faria has died they put him in a body bag.
-When they leave to get a chart to wheel the body out, Dantès switches places with the corpse.
+When they leave to get a cart to wheel the body out, Dantès switches places with the corpse.
 The guards return and, not noticing the difference, throw Dantès into the sea.

 Dantès is picked up by a pirate ship, captained by the smuggler Luisa Vampa.
 Vampa forces Dantès to knife fight with Jacopo, a member of the crew.
 Due to his training with Faria, Dantès easily defeats his opponent, but refuses to kill him.
 Vampa allows both men to live, and Jacopo vows to serve Dantès forever.
 Dantès asks the pirates to drop him and Jacopo off on the island of Monte Cristo ("Pirates - Truth Or Dare").